Engeyum Kadhal (soundtrack)

-Engeyum Kadhal is the soundtrack album to the 2010 film of the same name directed by Prabhu Deva starring Ravi Mohan and Hansika Motwani.
-The film's music is composed by Harris Jayaraj, with the soundtrack featuring eight songs written by Thamarai, Vaali, Na.
+Engeyum Kadhal is the soundtrack album to the 2011 film of the same name directed by Prabhu Deva starring Ravi Mohan and Hansika Motwani.
+The film's music is composed by Harris Jayaraj, with the soundtrack featuring eight songs written by Vaalee, Thamarai, Na.
 Muthukumar, Madhan Karky, Emcee Jesz, Lady Kash and Jayaraj himself.
 The album was released under the Sony Music label on 8 November 2010 to positive reviews from critics.

 Development

 For the film's music and score, Jayaraj travelled to Sydney on 19 December 2009 to work on the film's compositions.
 He located a coastal place near the suburbs on Sydney for the musicians and composed all the tracks there.
 Speaking to The Times of India, Jayaraj claimed that he shared a great rapport with Prabhu Deva and complimented the visuals which were in sync with the romantic theme of the film.
 The song "Nangaai" is inspired by Michael Jackson's "The Way You Make Me Feel".
 It is a fusion of world and Indian music and Jayaraj used South Indian instruments.

 The song "Dhimu Dhimu" was reused as "Chilipiga" in the Telugu film Orange (2010), which released before Engeyum Kadhal due to its delay.
 While working on the film score, Jayaraj thought of an additional song which was required; this resulted in Jayaraj writing lyrics for a song "Kulu Kulu Ven Pani Pola" which he came across a crucial scene which was shot in Paris.
 He added "This is the scene in which the hero is introduced to the audiences and the heroine meets him for the first time.
 Earlier, we had an instrumental piece but when I watched the scene, I thought a song would be more enriching.
 It was 3 AM at that time and I could definitely not wake up any of my lyric writers!
 So, I decided to pen it myself."
 It was his first stint as a lyricist.
 Jayaraj introduced New York-based singer-songwriter Arjun Menon to record the song.